 “[I was] lucky to have worked with Peter very closely.
 I can honestly say that he was among my best line managers [when we worked together]… You took on one of the toughest jobs… as CEO of IAPB and transformed it… You are a person with an excellent combination of head, heart and hands…” – Elizabeth Kurian, Mission for Vision.

 The partnership between the Standard Chartered Bank and IAPB is at the heart of this extraordinarily successful initiative and Peter has been integral to the success of this partnership.
 In 2012, Standard Chartered Bank made the decision to extend its support to Seeing is Believing for a further eight years, to 2020, and increase the total grants to $100m.
 To date the programme has supported more than 150 projects and reached 133 million people in 36 countries.
 Apart from fundraising the Bank’s staff play an important role in monitoring the progress of projects at country level and volunteering to help with projects.

 “…your patience in dealing with [difficult situations] and your steady leadership has been outstanding.
 I know that you are really committed in your heart to improving eye health around the world…” – Bill Felch, International Council of Ophthalmology.

 IAPB Vision Atlas

 The IAPB Vision Atlas is a project Peter conceived and he has helped write most of its content.
 Furthermore, Peter’s relationships in the eye health sector have also helped secure leading experts to contribute to its sections.
-On World Sight Day this year, a renewed Vision Atlas will be launched with the latest data and projections.
+On World Sight Day this year, a renewed Vision Atlas was launched with the latest data and projections.